dszhusb/dszhudes/src/routes/projects/tobi.md

     const demo = "oXNYHTHYJD8"
 </script>

-# TOBI is an electronic organism that lives and breathes the electronic signals in the environment around it.
+# TOBI – a electronic organism that lives and breathes the electronic signals in the environment around it.
 The movement of TOBI's 3 “organs” each represent a type of electronic data: WiFi strength, bluetooth connections, and electromagnetic noise.

 <YoutubeEmbed url={demo} />